awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-concepts.md

 When you invoke or view a function, you can include a *qualifier* to specify a version or alias\.
 A *version* is an immutable snapshot of a function's code and configuration that has a numerical qualifier\.
 For example, `my-function:1`\.
 An *alias* is a pointer to a version that you can update to map to a different version, or split traffic between two versions\.
 For example, `my-function:BLUE`\.
 You can use versions and aliases together to provide a stable interface for clients to invoke your function\.

 For more information, see [Lambda function versions](configuration-versions.md)\.

+## Destination<a name="gettingstarted-concepts-destinations"></a>

+A *destination* is an AWS resource where Lambda can send events from an asynchronous invocation\.
+You can configure a destination for events that fail processing\.
+Some services also support a destination for events that are successfully processed\.

+For more information, see [Configuring destinations for asynchronous invocation](invocation-async.md#invocation-async-destinations)\.